hammad-a/verilog_repair/prototype/README.md

                 (e.g., FileNotFoundError: [Errno 2] No such file or directory: 'output_lshift_reg_tb_t1.txt'), it is likely that the command to run the simulation timed out (due to long compilation times).
 This is often easily resolved by re-running the repair.py script.

         2. If the machine seems super slow and unresponsive, run the top command to see if there are any zombie "simv" processes.
 This may happen due to a bug in VCS.
-If you see several zombie simv processes (that often use 100% CPU on one thread), please run the following command: nohup bash ~/clean_simv.sh &
+If you see several zombie simv processes (that often use 100% CPU each on one thread), please run the following command: nohup bash ~/clean_simv.sh &
+        This command will kill these zombie processes, and the machine should be responsive again.

         If you run into any other issues, feel free to reach out to Hammad Ahmad (hammad@umich.edu).